Dashron/Roads/README.md

 ### Road.use(*Function* fn)
 **Add a custom function that will be executed before every request.**

 This function can be called one or more times.
-Each time it is called, the provided function will be added to a queue that is executed when you call the [request](#roadrequeststring-method-string-url-dynamic-body-object-headers) method.
+Each time it is called, the function provided via the `fn` parameter will be added to a queue that is executed when you call the [request](#roadrequeststring-method-string-url-dynamic-body-object-headers) method.
 The execution order will match the order the functions were added to the road.
-Each function can choose whether or not it wants to progress to the following middleware function by calling or ignoring the `next` method.

  name | type                                                                  | required | description
  -----|-----------------------------------------------------------------------|----------|---------------
  fn   | Function(*string* method, *string* url,*object* body,*object* headers,*function* next) | yes      | Will be called any time a request is made on the object.

- This will be called for every request, even for routes that do not exist.
-The callback will be executed with the following five parameters:
+ Each function can choose whether or not it wants to progress to the following middleware function by calling or ignoring the `next` parameter.
+The `next` parameter is defined below, along with all other parameters that will be passed to your middleware when the route is executed.

 #### use Callback
 **function (*string* method,*string* url, *Object* body, *Object* headers, *Function* next)**